AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 The default executable suffix is the empty string empty on Unix and ``".exe"`` on Windows.

 It is also possible to change the name of the produced executable by using the command line switch :option:`-o`.
-However, when several main programss are defined in the project, it is not possible to use the :option:`-o` switch; then the only way to change the names of the executable is through the attributes ``Executable`` and ``Executable_Suffix``.
+However, when several main programs are defined in the project, it is not possible to use the :option:`-o` switch; then the only way to change the names of the executable is through the attributes ``Executable`` and ``Executable_Suffix``.